What Is an Alternate Spread in Sports Betting?

 Sportsbooks offer alternate spread markets for all major North American sports (NFL, NBA, MLB and NHL), college basketball, football and any professional soccer league.

 Since basketball games are inherently a high-scoring affair, it reflects similar point spreads to football.
-The Dec.
-28 tipoff between the Brooklyn Nets and Atlanta Hawks has it set at 6.5 points.
-But on Dec.
-29, the Thunder-Hornets game is set at one point, so there lies opportunity for bettors to get creative since the average margin of victory in an NBA game is 3.5 points.
+Let's say there's a game between the Brooklyn Nets and Atlanta Hawks which is set at 6.5 points.
+But there's also the Thunder-Hornets game which is set at one point, so there lies opportunity for bettors to get creative since the average margin of victory in an NBA game is 3.5 points.
 Then there's the Rockets-Mavericks on the same day set as high as 10 points.
 Bettors can adjust this up to 27.5 points.

 Hockey is interesting because it's a volatile, low-scoring game.
 So the spread is always at 1.5 no matter the matchup.
-For instance, the Dec.
-29, 2022 game between the Florida Panthers and Montreal Canadiens is perceived as a tilted one.
-Caesars has the Lightning as -365 favorites, but the spread remains at 1.5.
-These can only be moved up to 3.5 with the alternate spread — Florida -3.5 is +300, Habs +3.5 is -410.
+For instance, let's say the Florida Panthers and Montreal Canadiens game is perceived as a tilted one.
+It could only be moved up to 3.5 with the alternate spread — Florida -3.5 is +300, Habs +3.5 is -410.

 This site contains commercial content.
 We may be compensated for the links provided on this page.
 The content on this page is for informational purposes only.
 Action Network makes no representation or warranty as to the accuracy of the information given or the outcome of any game or event.